Ovarian Vein Embolization Q & A

 Ovarian vein embolization is a minimally invasive treatment for pelvic congestion syndrome, a painful condition resulting from the presence of enlarged or varicose veins in the pelvis.
 It helps relieve pain by using imaging guidance and a catheter to close off faulty veins, so they can no longer enlarge with blood.
 Embolization is a highly effectively way of controlling bleeding and much less invasive than open surgery.
-The doctors at Vascular Health Institute in Dallas, TX specialize in this procedure.
-Call or schedule an appointment online today.

 Ovarian vein embolization is a minimally invasive treatment for pelvic congestion syndrome that is used to close off faulty veins, so they can no longer enlarge with blood and cause pain.

 Pelvic congestion syndrome, also known as ovarian vein reflux, is a painful condition resulting from the presence of varicose veins in the pelvis.
 The condition is caused by valves in the veins that help return blood to the heart against gravity becoming weakened and not closing properly, allowing blood to flow backwards and pool in the vein causing pressure and bulging veins.
 Diagnosis of the condition is done through one of several methods: pelvic venography, magnetic resonance imaging and pelvic and transvaginal ultrasound.

 During this procedure, the doctor inserts a catheter up the femoral vein and into the faulty vein(s).
 Catheterization requires only a tiny nick in the skin for insertion and x-ray image guidance of the catheter to its target area.
 The catheter delivers special coils that clot the blood and seal the faulty vein.
 For smaller veins, the doctor may also use a special foam agent to block the veins.